20-Minute Korean Radish Kimchi (Kkakdugi)

 Get new recipes via email:

-- Korean red pepper flakes (gochugaru): This gives the kimchi its signature heat and vibrant red color.
+- Korean red pepper flakes (gochugaru): Adds signature heat and vibrant red color.

-- Sugar: Slightly sweetens the mix and helps start the fermentation process.
+- Sugar: Slightly sweetens and aids in fermentation.

-- Cooked white rice: Acts as a binder for the seasoning and helps in fermentation.
+- Cooked rice: Acts as a binder and helps kick-start fermentation.

-- Carbonated lemon-lime soda: Creates a fizzy brine, and adds a subtle sweetness.
-It also quickens the fermentation process.
+- Carbonated lemon-lime soda: Quickens fermentation and adds sweetness.

 How to make radish kimchi (kkakdugi)